awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/lza-sample-config/README.md

 - Manage your foundational networking topology such as [Amazon Virtual Private Cloud](http://aws.amazon.com/vpc/) (Amazon VPC), [AWS Transit Gateway](http://aws.amazon.com/transit-gateway/), and [AWS Network Firewall](http://aws.amazon.com/network-firewall/)
 - Generate additional workload accounts using the [AWS Control Tower Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html) or [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html)

-This guide describes architectural considerations, design, and configuration steps for deploying the LZA best practices configuration files.
+This guide describes architectural considerations, design, and configuration steps for deploying the LZA sample configuration files.

 We recommend you familiarize yourself with the [best practices for for managing your configuration files](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/configuration-file-best-practices.html) before making any chances to your environment.

-**Note:** This README is focused on the [general best practices configuration](/reference/sample-configurations/aws-best-practices), not the industry specific configuration files which can be found [here](/reference/sample-configurations).
+**Note:** This README is focused on the [general sample configuration](/reference/sample-configurations/lza-sample-config), not the industry specific configuration files which can be found [here](/reference/sample-configurations).

 ## 2.1.
 Design Principles